Course Outline

 Data Preparation for Government Applications

-• Importing and storing data in Python for government use
+• Importing and storing data in Python

 • Conducting exploratory analysis and generating summary statistics

-• Standardization, normalization, and data transformation techniques
+• Applying standardization, normalization, and transformation techniques

 • Recoding qualitative data and performing data wrangling with pandas